AX-119/Spark/README.md

 See: [Emscripten fix](https://github.com/ThePhD/sol2/commit/d805d027e0a0a7222e936926139f06e23828ce9f)

-## 🤝 Contributing

-This project is a work in progress, and contributions are welcome.
-Please feel free to fork the repository, make changes, and submit a pull request.

 ## 📝 TO DO

 Here are some of the planned improvements and features for the future of Spark: